Duchy College Rural Business School: Postgraduate Study

-Postgraduate Study is offered through the Rural Business School at Duchy College.
-Subject matter is based within land-based and rural industry sectors and is offered in a versatile format to accommodate the requirements of students.
+Postgraduate study is offered through the Rural Business School at Duchy College.
+The subject matter is based within land-based and rural industry sectors and is offered in a versatile format to accommodate the requirements of students.

 Rural Development Programme for England projects

 The Rural Business School runs a number of RDPE funded projects.
 These include:

 The Skills Programme

 The Skills Programme offers support funding for training.
 Training on the Skills Programme is delivered by a partnership led by the Rural Business School.
 The other partners are the Royal Agricultural University and Lantra.

 Healthy Livestock

 The Healthy Livestock Project focuses on controlling the incidence of various conditions in livestock.

 The Southwest Layers and Game Bird Initiative

 The Southwest Layers and Game Bird Initiative offers funding for training events, conferences and activities designed to improve flock health.
 It is driven by the Rural Business School who are running a three-year project funded through the Southwest Healthy Livestock Initiative (SWHLI).
 This project has been formulated with the West Country Layers Association.